 January 11, 2021 - Gilead Sciences, Inc. announced the company had revised certain elements of its full-year 2020 guidance, including Vekury with $2,825M.

-January 1, 2021 - One of the four persons admitted to Lok Nayak Hospital with Covid-19 caused by the UK-variety mutated strain of the novel coronavirus is being administered anti-viral drug remdesivir.
+January 1, 2021 - One of the four persons admitted to Lok Nayak Hospital with Covid-19 caused by the UK-variety mutated strain of the novel coronavirus is administered anti-viral drug remdesivir.

 December 30, 2020 - Researchers at the University of Cincinnati say an antiviral drug being used to treat Covid-19 is being used too indiscriminately on patients hospitalized with the virus, and physicians who opt to use it the treatment should do so with caution.